KDE/digikam-doc/import_tools/google_import.rst

     The Google Dialog to Select Account

-After successful signup digiKam will be allowed to send photos to the Google website.
+After successful signup, digiKam will be allowed to send photos to the Google website.
 You will be presented with the following page on successful signup:

 .. figure:: images/import_google_authorize.webp
     :alt: